Chocolate Chip Muffins

 How to Make Chocolate Chip Muffins

-- Preheat the oven to 425ºF.
-In a large mixing bowl combine the eggs, milk, vegetable oil, cooled melted butter, and vanilla extract.
-Combine using a whisk.
+Combine wet ingredients.
+In a large bowl combine the eggs, milk, vegetable oil, melted & cooled butter and vanilla extract.
+Stir to combine with a fork or spatula for 30 seconds.

-- Bake at 425ºF for 7 minutes, then keeping the oven door closed, turn the temperature down to 350ºF and bake for 14-16 minutes, or until a toothpick inserted in the center comes out clean.
+Bake one pan at a time.
+Bake at 425ºF for 7 minutes, then keeping the oven door closed, turn the temperature down to 350ºF and bake for 14-16 minutes, or until a toothpick inserted in the center comes out clean.

 How to Create Bakery Style Muffins

 Bakery style muffins are known for their domed tops.
 Plus who doesn’t love them?
-I used a few techniques to help “lift” these muffins so they would have domed tops.
+I used a few techniques to help “lift” these muffins so they would have a tall muffin top.

 1. THE REST PERIOD

-Let the batter rest for 15 minutes after it’s mixed and before you scoop it into the muffin pan.
+Let the muffin batter rest for 15 minutes after it’s mixed and before you scoop it into the muffin pan.
 During the resting period, starch molecules in the flour are absorbing the liquid in the batter, causing them to swell and giving the batter a thicker consistency (ref the kitchen whisper.)
 Our 15 minute rest is just a quick rest.

 2. BAKE AT HIGH TEMPERATURE INITIALLY

-Bake the muffins at a high temperature (425ºF) for 7 minutes then lower to 350ºF.
-Starting the muffins off at a higher temperature causes the batter to rise rapidly, producing a domed shaped.
+Bake the muffins at a high temperature (425ºF) initially, then lower to 350ºF.
+Starting the muffins off at a higher temperature causes the batter to rise rapidly, setting the outer surface of the muffin, producing a dome shape.

 3. FILL THEM TO THE TOP